Last updated on September 27, 2023

 When advertising for apparel like clothing and shoes there are almost always different sizes and multiple colors of products.
 This results in having lots of products that are similar.
 Moreover, seasonality can play a big role in this category.
 Often, clothing stores have a new assortment for each season of the year.
 So, let’s dive into three challenges and the solutions to advertising for clothing.

 THREE CHALLENGES OF ADVERTISING WITH APPAREL PRODUCTS

 1. Huge amount of products – resulting in lots of Zombies

 The apparel category generally has a large assortment, as for each product type multiple products exist.
 For example, one type of shirt has multiple sizes (XS, S, M, L, XL) and can be available in multiple colors.
 Each size and color combination is treated as a product in your Merchant Center.

 However, not all sizes/variants are equally wanted.
 A shirt in size M is probably more popular than the same shirt in size XXS.
 Because of this, you’ll have lots of Zombies (= products that are sleeping, they barely get any clicks and conversions).
-So, when you look in the Producthero App, don’t be surprised that 95% of your assortment (or more) is a Zombie (see the image below for an example of a fashion retailer who just created a Labelizer campaign).
+So, when you look in the Producthero Platform, don’t be surprised that 95% of your assortment (or more) is a Zombie (see the image below for an example of a fashion retailer who just created a campaign according to the Labelizer Strategy).